KetkiR/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
 The Customer Churn Prediction project aims to identify customers who are likely to leave a service or stop purchasing a product.
 By predicting churn, businesses can implement targeted strategies to retain customers, thereby reducing churn rates and increasing profitability.

+Dataset used is to tarin the model is : https://www.kaggle.com/datasets/rjmanoj/credit-card-customer-churn-prediction